AnHell48/PongClone/README.md

 # PongClone
-Pong clone made with monogame.
+Source code of the Pong clone made with XNA/monogame.

-Controls:

-arrows = move

-space bar = select (menu)

-"press start" = enter